RavenfieldCommunity/HavenM/README.md

   - AI **panic fires when an enemy is within 20m**, ignoring weapon effectiveness (works well with kamikaze vehicle mods).
   - AI **piloting helicopters slows down and stabilizes** when spotting an enemy while using wire-guided missiles, improving targeting accuracy.
   - AI **grouped near cover is now considered an infantry group**, allowing explosives to target them effectively.
+  - AI driver will halt when it has low or no passenger and the gunner is having a target

 ### New Game Mechanics
 - **Weapon Mounting System**